 - The trust sector directly provides more than 2,500 jobs in the Netherlands.

-- Seventeen of the largest twenty market players are HQ members.
+- Fifteen of the largest twenty market players are HQ members.

 HQ promotes the continual professionalisation of its members from a social and economic perspective.
 To supplement the sector’s supervision, which is carried out by the Dutch Central Bank (DNB), and existing rules on administrative organisation and internal audit, HQ has established a code of conduct for its members.